 In addition to the services that you offer, how do you decide which products to stock?

-Beauty has such an emotional connection?how it makes you feel.
-Beauty is a ritual and should be enjoyed, from the packaging to scent.
+Beauty has such an emotional connection.
+How it makes you feel.
+Beauty is a ritual and should be enjoyed from the packaging to the scent.
 So, I personally try everything before we buy.
-And I have to connect with it, or I could not authentically get behind it to sell to customers.?
+And I have to connect with it or I could not authentically get behind it to sell to customers.

-Also, I pay attention to where brands are stocked?it’s important to see who you are included with, whether it’s an independent store or department store.?
+Also, I pay attention to where brands are stocked.
+It’s important to see who you are included with, whether it’s an independent store or a department store.

 As an apothecary and salon, how important are product education, training and support from your brand partners?
 And is there advice you wish you could share with up and coming brands on this?

-The all natural and organic brands are getting better and better?more prestige level.
+The all-natural and organic brands are getting better and better!
+Going more prestige level.
 I think the movement to simplicity (less is more) is the latest movement.
 Lines are really simplifying to one to five products in a line for skin and body.
-I have been really getting into all the herb adaptogens and tinctures?beauty within is huge!
+I have been really getting into all the herb adaptogens and tinctures.
+Beauty from within is huge!
 Ingredients for internal and external: you’re seeing power-packed ones like turmeric, CBD hemp oil, and manuka honey.

-And of course, we can’t help but ask?what’s next for your the shop?
+And of course, we can’t help but ask what’s next for your shop?
 What are your future plans for Veer & Wander?

-We are in the process of designing our first retail store outside of SF in an East Coast city.
-We got a great old space and it’s really on brand and surrounded by local small business.
-It’s exciting… stay tuned!?
+We are in the process of designing our first retail store outside of San Francisco in an East Coast city.
+We got a great old space and it’s really on brand and surrounded by local small businesses.
+It’s exciting… stay tuned!